Acre, Israel: History

 Acre lies at the northern end of a wide bay with Mount Carmel at the south.
 It is the best natural roadstead on the southern Phoenician coast and has easy access to the Valley of Jezreel.
 It was settled early and has always been important for the fleets of kingdoms and empires contesting the area, serving as the main port for the entire southern Levant up to the modern era.

-The ancient town was located atop Tel ʿAkkō (Hebrew) or Tell al-Fuḫḫār (Arabic), 1.5 km east of the present city and 800 m north of the Na'aman River.
+The ancient town was located atop Tel ʿAkkō (Hebrew) or Tell al-Fuḫḫār (Arabic, Tel el-Foukhar, meaning "tell of the clay/sherds"), 1.5 km east of the present city and 800 m north of the Na'aman River.
 In antiquity, however, it formed an easily protected peninsula directly beside the former mouth of the Na'aman or Belus.